- How do I get started with Z-Wave?

 What is the range of Z-Wave Devices?

-Z-Wave creates a “Mesh” network where each device receives and relays a message to other devices.
-A single device-to-device connection range can be anywhere from 5-50 metres for older Z-Wave devices and even further for Z-Wave Plus devices.
-Z-Wave Plus has a maximum “clear air line-of-sight” range of 150 metres!
-This range is very dependent on “obstacles” in and building materials separating the two devices.
+Z-Wave creates a “Mesh” network where each powered device receives and relays a message to other devices.
+A single device-to-device connection range can be anywhere from 5-50 metres for older Z-Wave devices and up to 150 metres (maximum “clear air line-of-sight” range) for Z-Wave Plus devices.
+This range is very dependent on “obstacles” and building materials separating the two devices.
 Things like steel beams can greatly reduce the range or, in rare cases, create “black spots” in the network.
 However, a signal sent from the main controller to any Z-Wave device can do the device-to-device “hop” up to 4 times which gives a theoretical maximum range from the main controller of up to 600m with Z-Wave Plus devices!
 When Z-Wave creates its mesh network it’s smart enough to work around obstacles that you may think might get in the way.

 Is Z-Wave the same as WiFi?